RPM | REQUIREMENTS AND POLICIES MANUAL

 4. When an employee is delegated signature authority.

-5. When signature authority of an employee is cancelled.
+5. When signature authority of an employee is canceled.

 2. On an annual basis, the Office of the Chief Financial Officer (OCFO) will formally request that each department/division managers or supervisors review their list of individuals with signature authority.
 The review consists of identifying whether (1) the assigned approvers require continued access or should be removed and (2) assigned approval limits are appropriate.